-Hydroponics is a technique in which plants are grown in a mineral nutrient solutions in the liquid medium, without soil.
+Hydroponics is a technique in which plants are grown in mineral nutrient solutions in the liquid medium, without soil.
 It is important to understand whether all the minerals absorbed by the plants are actually essential or not.
-There are few techniques used to detect the essential of minerals to plants.
+There are a few techniques used to detect the essence of minerals to plants.

 Here are some criteria to determine whether the minerals are essential for the plant.
 They are: